 In the mid 1990s, the broadcasting industry created a voluntary ratings system intended to accompany all television programming.
 This ratings system is known as “TV Parental Guidelines.”
 A monitoring board exists to ensure that ratings guidelines are applied accurately and consistently across the television programming spectrum.

 Rating labels appear in the corner of your television screen during the first 15 seconds of each television program.
-They are also included in the online TV listings pages of A&E, The History Channel, The Biography Channel, and History International as well as the television listings of many newspapers.
+They are also included in the online TV listings pages of A&E®, HISTORY®, and Lifetime® as well as the television listings of many newspapers.
 The labels were created to help parents determine which programs provide suitable viewing for their children.
 Each label corresponds to the degree, if any, of the following content contained in the designated program: Violence (V), Sex (S), coarse Language (L), sexual Dialogue (D).

 Ratings are assigned to all television programming on The History Channel.
 Below is detailed information regarding the different ratings levels.

 The V-chip is a technology that lets parents block television programming they don’t want their children to watch.
 The V-chip electronically reads television-programming ratings and allows parents to block programs they believe are unsuitable for their children.
 (Ratings appear in the corner of your television screen during the first 15 seconds of a program and in TV programming guides).
 This rating is encoded into the program, and the V-chip technology reads the encoded information and blocks shows accordingly.
 Using the remote control, parents can program the V-chip to block certain shows based on their ratings.